LLP vs Pvt Ltd – Which Business Structure is Right for You?

-Launch, oversee, and run your own business with a Sole Proprietorship registration!
+Start and manage your business effortlessly with Sole Proprietorship registration!

-Most businesses in India start individually without other’s participation.
-An individual carrying out business activities is the sole proprietor and its business entity is said to be a Proprietorship Firm.
-The identity of an individual and the business are not different from each other.
-But due to the lower tax rate, flexibility and multiple advantages people prefer this structure for the early stage of business.
+Most businesses in India are initially started by individuals without any partners.
+An individual conducting business activities is considered a sole proprietor, and the business is referred to as a Sole Proprietorship Firm.
+In this structure, the identity of the individual and the business are legally the same.
+Due to benefits such as lower tax rates, operational flexibility, and other advantages, many entrepreneurs prefer this structure in the early stages of their business.

-Setting up and registering a sole proprietorship is a straightforward process with no complex procedures involved.
-The cost of registration is significantly lower compared to other business structures.
-The business operates under the proprietor’s personal identity, allowing them to run it either under their own name or with a separate legal name as a brand.
+Setting up and registering a sole proprietorship is simple and straightforward, with minimal procedural requirements.
+The registration cost is significantly lower compared to other business structures.
+The business operates under the proprietor’s personal identity, allowing it to be run either under the owner’s name or a distinct brand name.

-The proprietor is the sole owner of the business and thus retains all the profits generated.
-The business assets are considered personal assets of the proprietor, and vice versa.
-The proprietor has full control over when to withdraw profits or choose to retain them.
+The proprietor is the sole owner of the business and retains all generated profits.
+Business assets are treated as personal assets of the proprietor, and vice versa.
+The proprietor has complete control over profit withdrawal or retention decisions.

-A proprietorship business is not treated separately for income tax purposes.
-The income of the business is taxed under the individual tax slabs applicable to the proprietor.
-Tax rates are generally lower compared to other business structures, like companies or partnerships.
-Additionally, the proprietor can benefit from tax deductions, with a combined Income Tax Return (ITR) for both the individual and the business.
+A sole proprietorship is not considered a separate entity for income tax purposes.
+The business income is taxed under the individual tax slabs applicable to the proprietor, often resulting in lower tax rates compared to companies or partnerships.
+Additionally, the proprietor can claim eligible deductions, filing a single Income Tax Return (ITR) for both personal and business income.

 A proprietorship can operate under the individual’s name, but choosing a distinct business name is preferable as it helps in building a strong brand identity.